-BA212 may be substituted for AC2764.
+1BA212 may be substituted for AC2764.

-CAREER PATHWAY CERTIFICATE OF COMPLETION: OFFICE RECEPTIONIST The Administrative Office Professional: Career Pathway Certificate of Completion: Office Receptionist prepares students for immediate employment as a receptionist, customer service, or information clerk position in a variety of industries.
+CAREER PATHWAY CERTIFICATE OF COMPLETION: OFFICE RECEPTIONIST

+The Administrative Office Professional: Career Pathway Certificate of Completion: Office Receptionist prepares students for immediate employment as a receptionist, customer service, or information clerk position in a variety of industries.

 Employment of receptionists and information clerks is expected to increase by 15 percent from 2008 to 2018, which is faster than the average for all occupations.
 Employment growth will result from growth in industries such as offices of physicians and in other health practitioners, legal services, personal care services, construction, and management and technical consulting.

 Credits earned in this program can be applied to the AAS Administrative Office Professional, the Certificate of Completion Clerical, and the Certificate of Completion Bookkeeping Clerical.
-PROGRAM STUDENT LEARNING OUTCOMES

-Upon successful completion of this program the student will be able to: - Provide customer service according to specific instructions. - Use computer and phone systems to schedule, email, and organize according to specific instructions. - Enter data accurately (requires basic math, keyboarding, and copying skills). - Accurately produce, edit, and proofread business documents. - Follow professional business procedures and standards. - Store, locate, and retrieve information to support office personnel.
-GRADUATION REQUIREMENTS Students must complete a minimum of 28 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Upon successful completion of this program the student will be able to:

+- Provide customer service according to specific instructions. - Use computer and phone systems to schedule, E-mail, and organize according to specific instructions. - Enter data accurately (requires basic math, keyboarding, and copying skills). - Accurately produce, edit, and proofread business documents. - Follow professional business procedures and standards. - Store, locate, and retrieve information to support office personnel.

+Students must complete a minimum of 28 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses must be passed with a grade of 'C' or better.
-Nine (9) credits must be completed at Southwestern before the Administrative Office Professional: Career Pathway Certificate of Completion: Office Receptionist is awarded.
+One course must be completed at Southwestern before the Administrative Office Professional: Career Pathway Certificate of Completion: Office Receptionist is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

-PROGRAM NOTES WR115 may be substituted for WR121.
-MTH60 or higher may be substituted for MTH82.
-BA212 may be substistuted for AC2764.
-CAREER PATHWAY CERTIFICATE OF COMPLETION: SOFTWARE SUPPORT The Administrative Office Professional: Career Pathway Certificate of Completion: Software Support is intended to prepare the student for the industry examination in software aplications.
+1WR115 may be substituted for WR121.
+2BA212 may be substituted for AC2764.
+3MTH60, MTH95 or higher may be substituted for MTH82.

+CAREER PATHWAY CERTIFICATE OF COMPLETION: SOFTWARE SUPPORT

+The Administrative Office Professional: Career Pathway Certificate of Completion: Software Support is intended to prepare the student for the industry examination in software applications.
 This 16 credit certification is an intensive program emphasizing the hands-on use of common business applications.
 Students completing this certificate will have gained the knowledge and ability to successfully pass industry standard certification examinations.
 As a standalone certification, this can be used for professional development toward job advancement.
 As part of the AAS degree, this certificate enhances the ability of the student to work efficiently in an office environment and provide support for colleagues.
 Students completing this certification will be prepared to seek entrylevel employment in occupations such as software applications specialists and software training and support specialist.
-PROGRAM STUDENT LEARNING OUTCOMES

-Upon successful completion of this program the student will be able to: • Demonstrate skills in the use of common business application software.
-GRADUATION REQUIREMENTS Students must complete a minimum of 16 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Upon successful completion of this program the student will be able to:

+• Demonstrate skills in the use of common business application software.

+Students must complete a minimum of 16 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in the major must be passed with a grade of 'C' or better.
-Nine (9) credits must be completed at Southwestern before the Administrative Office Professional: Career Pathway Certificate of Completion: Software Support is awarded.
+One course must be completed at Southwestern before the Administrative Office Professional: Career Pathway Certificate of Completion: Software Support is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).